robhrt7/MCSS/en/index.md

 /* /Module name */
 {% endhighlight %}

-The only exception is the context module:
+The only exception is the context layer:

 {% highlight css %}
 /* Module name